languagetool-org/languagetool-org.github.io/development-overview.md

 ## RuleFilter

-LanguageTool supports `RuleFilter`s as a way to make rules more powerful by combining XML syntax and Java code.
+LanguageTool supports `RuleFilter` as a way to make rules more powerful by combining XML syntax and Java code.
 A `RuleFilter` takes a rule match from an XML pattern rule and filters it, i.e. it either keeps it as it is, modifies it, or discards it.
 In XML, the filter is used like this: